 Just as a thought experiment, without jumping to conclusions yet, you could ask: what is being tested then, if there are no viruses?
 What is being tested, overwhelming research shows, is the presence of exosomes in the body.
 Exosomes are little strands of protein that the body excretes from the cells, when it tries to get rid of toxins and free radicals.
 It’s a natural way to clean the body.
 The difference between bacteria and exosomes is that bacteria are alive, while exosomes are not.
 Bacteria are the fire men, exosomes are the smoke.
 As most people have toxins in their bodies, most people will have exosomes in their blood, as well.
 Therefore, most people test positive for exosomes, which these days have been given the name Covid-19, peculiar enough.

-But what do people die of during this particular pandemic then, you may wonder.
+But what do people die of during this particular pandemic then, you might wonder.
 Just like after WWI, or with the invasion of what is now America, you need to look at the whole picture in order to understand.
-In general, you can speak of 4 main causes of disease:
+In general, you can speak of four main causes of disease:

 1. Lack of nutrition, by lack of food or by lack of quality (organic, non-processed) food